pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

 2. Select the desired VLAN.

+3. Scroll down to *Reserved ranges*.

+4. If there is no reserved dynamic range, select *Reserved dynamic range* from the dropdown on the right.

+5. Enter a *Start IP address*.

+6. Enter an *End IP address*.

+7. Select *Reserve*.

-3. Select *Configure DHCP*.
+8. Select *Configure DHCP*.
 You will see a new screen.

-4. The options *MAAS provides DHCP* and *Provide DHCP from a rack controller* will be pre-selected.
+9. The options *MAAS provides DHCP* and *Provide DHCP from a rack controller* will be pre-selected.

 5. If you accept these options, you may need to choose a *Rack controller*.